activecollab/shade/project/index.md

 <{code inline=false}>shade build<{/code}>

-to have the system build a static website from the help elements.
-This pages goes into details about build command and all of its various options.
+to have the system build a static website from the help elements. <{page name="command-build" book="shade"}>This page<{/page}> goes into details about build command and all of its various options.

 <{sub}>Advanced Topics<{/sub}>